Hollywood Rose: The Roots of Guns N' Roses (2004)

 In 2004, Weber, who had formed U.P.O. since leaving the band, sold the five-song demo the group recorded in 1984 to Cleopatra Records.

 They released the album, which included, along with the original recordings, remixes by former Guns N' Roses guitarist Gilby Clarke (which featured addition guitar overdubs by Tracii Guns) and former London and Cinderella drummer Fred Coury (who had filled in for Guns N' Roses drummer Steven Adler for a few shows) on June 22 with the title The Roots of Guns N' Roses.
 The Japanese edition of the album included a DVD with footage of the group.

-On June 21, 2004, Axl Rose had sought an injunction against the release of the album, suing Cleopatra Records for trademark infringement, violation of rights in his name and likeness, and for unfair competition.
+On 21 June 2004, Axl Rose sought an injunction against the release of the album, suing Cleopatra Records for trademark infringement, violation of rights in his name and likeness, and unfair competition.

 Slash and former Guns N' Roses bassist Duff McKagan were also named as plaintiffs with Rose.
 However, on July 6, United States district court Judge Gary A. Fees denied the motion of Rose and his Guns N' Roses partnership for a preliminary injunction against the independent record label.

-In 2012, Cleopatra Records re-released a CD entitled Dopesnake by a similarly-named Guns N Roses tribute act named Hollywood Roses (plural), which had been originally put out in 2007 by another label.
-There were no songs by either Guns N Roses or Hollywood Rose on the album, but it did feature guest performances by Phil Lewis of L.A.
-Guns as well as Guns N Roses veterans Tracii Guns, Gilby Clarke and Teddy Zig Zag.
+In 2012, Cleopatra Records re-released a CD entitled Dopesnake by a similarly named Guns N' Roses tribute act named Hollywood Roses (plural), which had been originally put out in 2007 by another label.

+There were no songs by either Guns N' Roses or Hollywood Rose on the album, but it did feature guest performances by Phil Lewis of L.A.
+Guns as well as Guns N' Roses veterans Tracii Guns, Gilby Clarke, Chris Weber and Teddy Zig Zag.